Find Cheap Auto Insurance Quotes in Your Area

 How is fault determined?

-Generally, fault may be determined through the testimony given by the drivers and witnesses, documented evidence, and, largely, by the police report filed on scene.
-We recommend photographing the scene and damage and recording witness contact information in order to defend your case.
+Generally, fault may be determined by the testimony given by the drivers and witnesses, documented evidence and, largely, by the police report filed on scene.
+We recommend photographing the scene and damage and recording witnesses’ contact information to defend your case.

-You should avoid admitting any fault on your own part if you think the other driver is to blame or the situation is questionable.
-It's possible for multiple drivers to share fault, which will yield different claim outcomes in different states.
+You should avoid admitting any fault if you think the other driver is to blame or if the situation is questionable.
+It's possible for multiple drivers to share fault, which will yield different claim outcomes, depending on the state.

 Regardless of who might be at fault, follow these steps after an accident to make sure you're financially protected.